Triangle midpoints

 Possible approach:

-To start with there is some thinking to do about the way in which knowledge of the mid points is sufficient to fix the triangle (surprising?).
-Show the question and ask for ideas about possible approaches, things the group notices and things that might be true but they/others would need to be convinced about.
+To start with there is some thinking to do about the way in which knowledge of the mid points is sufficient to fix the triangle (which may be surprising).
+Show the question and ask for ideas about possible approaches, things students notice and things that might be true but they/others would need to be convinced about.

 - What does it look like?